PriceBlocs/react-priceblocs-js/README.md

 #### Invoice preview

-- The preview response will inclide an itemized list for rendering the invoice preview as well as a `confirm` payload which can be used to pass along in a subscription update request to confirm the previewed invoice
+- The preview response includes `lineItems`, `amountItems` which describe the invoices details as well as a `confirm` object which can be passed in a subsequent `updateSubscription` request to update the associated subscription.

 | Key         | Description                                                                                   |
 | ----------- | --------------------------------------------------------------------------------------------- |